App-vNext/Polly/README.md

 Polly now has a [Polly-Contrib](https://github.com/Polly-Contrib) to allow the community to contribute policies or other enhancements around Polly with a low burden of ceremony.

 Have a contrib you'd like to publish under Polly-Contrib?
-Contact us with  an issue here or on [Polly slack](http://pollytalk.slack.com), and we can set up a CI-ready Polly.Contrib repo to which you have full rights, to help you manage and deliver your awesomeness to the community!
+Contact us with  an issue here or on [Polly slack](http://pollytalk.slack.com), and we can set up a CI-ready Polly.
+Contrib repo to which you have full rights, to help you manage and deliver your awesomeness to the community!

 We also provide: